 |

 Dear WUUC, The pandemic has been hard on all of us.
 Engaging with our shared community is more important than ever.
 To that end, we encourage all folks who plan, develop, or coordinate WUUC events to carefully consider including people who may not be able to participate in person by offering hybrid or online options whenever possible.
 Training and/or help with setting up virtual/hybrid events is available.
-Please contact May Killorin, Office Manager, for assistance.
+Please contact May Killorin, Office Administrator, for assistance.

 |